cezarpauna/TestRepoCreation/README.md

 # Local Coffee Shop

 Welcome to our Local Coffee Shop!

-We are dedicated to serving the best coffee in town, along with a delightful selection of pastries.
-Come visit us to enjoy a warm atmosphere and great company.
+## About
+We serve the best coffee in town!

 ## Our Menu
 - Espresso